-- 1. Kensington® Lock: Use this port to attach a security cable to the unit. - DC Power Adapter Input: If you do not wish to power Keystation through the USB connection and are using the MIDI connector to trigger an external sound module, connect a DC 9 V, 500 mA power adapter (sold separately) here. - 3.
+- 1. Kensington® Lock: Use this port to attach a security cable to the unit. - 2.
+DC Power Adapter Input: If you do not wish to power Keystation through the USB connection and are using the MIDI connector to trigger an external sound module, connect a DC 9 V, 500 mA power adapter (sold separately) here. - 3.
 USB Port: The USB port delivers power to the keyboard and transmits MIDI data when connected to a computer to trigger a software synth or MIDI sequencer. - 4.
 MIDI Out: Use a five-pin MIDI cable (sold separately) to connect this jack to the MIDI IN of an external sound module or to the MIDI In of a synthesizer. - 5.
 Sustain Pedal Input: This socket accepts a momentary-contact foot pedal (sold separately).
 When pressed, this pedal will sustain the sound you are playing without having to keep your fingers pressed down on the keys.
-Note: For realistic pedal action, check out the SP-2.
-The SP-2 is M-Audio's switchable sustain pedal with the ability to connect to the Sustain Pedal input on Keystation 61 MK3.

-Note: The polarity of the sustain pedal is determined by the keyboard upon startup.
-When Keystation 61 MK3 is powering up, the sustain pedal is assumed to be in the "up" (Off) position.
+Note: for realistic pedal action, check out the SP-2.
+The SP-2 is M-Audio's switchable sustain pedal with the ability to connect to the sustain pedal input on Keystation 88 MK3.
+Note: the polarity of the sustain pedal is determined by the keyboard upon startup.
+When Keystation 88 MK3 is powering up, the sustain pedal is assumed to be in the "up" (off) position.
 It is important that the sustain pedal is not pressed during startup, otherwise the pedal will reverse its operation, and notes will sustain when the pedal is not pressed.

-Note: A foot pedal can be used for sustaining the sound that you are playing without having to keep your hands on the keyboard (just like the sustain pedal on a piano).

-You can plug a foot pedal of any polarity into the foot pedal input on your M-Audio keyboard.
+Note: a foot pedal can be used for sustaining the sound that you are playing without having to keep your hands on the keyboard (just like the sustain pedal on a piano). - You can plug a foot pedal of any polarity into the foot pedal input on your M-Audio keyboard.
 The keyboard will automatically detect the correct polarity when powering up.
-If you want to reverse the polarity, simply depress the pedal when you switch on your keyboard.
+If you want to reverse the polarity, simply depress the pedal when you switch on your keyboard. - 6.
+Expression Pedal Input: Connect a 1/4" TRS expression pedal (sold separately) to this input for adjusting the volume vibrato, or reverb depth of an instrument patch.

-6. On/Off Switch: Use this switch to power the device on or off.
+7. On/Off Switch: Use this switch to power the device on or off.